jtablesaw/tablesaw/docs/userguide/ml/Moneyball Linear regression.md

 > **Aside: Visualization**
 >
 > The plots in this post were produced using Tablesaw's new plotting capabilities.
 We've created a wrapper for much of the amazing [Plot.ly](https://github.com/plotly) open-source JavaScript plotting library.
 The plots can be used interactively in an IDE or delivered from a server.
-This is an area of active development so support for advanced features will continue to be added.
+This is an area of active development.
+Support for advanced features continue to be added.

 At this point we continue developing our model, but for those interested, this next section shows how to use cross-tabs to quantify how teams with 95+ wins have faired in getting to the playoffs.